 Continue reading “How to buy an ETF (VT) on Degiro”

-In my review of Degiro, I mentioned that something I really didn’t like was that it was not possible to see the total result of the position in the mobile application.
-Only the daily result.
+In my review of DEGIRO, I mentioned that something I really didn’t like was that it was not possible to see the total result of the position in the mobile application.
+The application is only able to display the daily result of each position of your portfolio.
+Personally, I don’t really care about daily variations of my portfolio.
+I’m much more interested in the total results of my portfolio.

-I just found out it was in fact possible to see this information on the mobile application.
+I just found out it was in fact possible to see this information on the DEGIRO mobile application.
 It is just not really intuitive.
+Or maybe, it’s just me.
 But once you know it, it’s really easy to use.
 Since it was not easy for me to find it, I’m going to post my findings for all of you!

 Continue reading “How to see total result on the mobile Degiro application”